GSA/10x/Staffing Issues/FY18 Round 2 Phase 1/Bundle-2.md

 - [ ] Strategist / Researcher:

-* Number of weeks this role is needed: 6-7 weeks
+* Number of weeks this role is needed: 5-6 weeks

-* Hourly commitment per week: 25-32 hours
+* Hourly commitment per week: 32 hours

 - [ ] Strategist / Researcher #2:

-* Number of weeks this role is needed: 6-7 weeks
+* Number of weeks this role is needed: 5-6 weeks

-* Hourly commitment per week: 25-32 hrs
+* Hourly commitment per week: 32 hrs

+Note to the staffing team: Please avoid staffing the pitch authors (Andrew Maier from 18F--other authors come from OPP and PIF) to these projects.
+Thanks!

 ## Prior to closing this issue